What does ‘Shoulder/Armpit Fit’ mean?

 Tailored Shoulder/Armpit Fit

-Selecting the tailored shoulder/armpit fit option reduces the fabric at the front and back of the shoulder and makes for a cleaner, more polished look with less lines around the shoulder and armpit.
-The tradeoff is that you’ll get a bit more tightness around the shoulder and if you reach above your head to grab something or put your arms up and elbows back in a bench-press position, you will feel more pulling at the armpits.
+Selecting the Tailored Shoulder/Armpit Fit option reduces the fabric at the front and back of the shoulder and makes for a cleaner, more polished look with less lines around the shoulder and armpit.
+The tradeoff for reducing the lines spiraling around the bicep is that you’ll experience slightly less range of motion.
+Reaching above your head to grab something or putting your arms up and elbows back in a bench-press position, you will feel more restriction at the armpits.